 *Addresses and name will only be used for sending this message.

 Your message has been sent.
 Thanks for sharing!

-Taking Aspirin, Ibuprofen, Tylenol with Supplements
+Taking Aspirin, Ibuprofen, With Supplements

 Question: Are there any supplements I should avoid when taking aspirin or ibuprofen?